The 10 Wonderful Things to Do in Wengen: Gem of Jungfrau

 The best part is, the entire village is car-free!

 The only way to get to Wengen is by train from Lauterbrunnen (so, be sure to remember this when you’re planning your trip).
+It’s been this way since the late 1800s and if that doesn’t scream old time charm then I don’t know what does!

+Sure, part of the reason it has remained car-free is probably because it would be extremely difficult to get a car up there, but hey, I’m not complaining either way.
 Another great thing about Wengen is the fact that it’s a year-round destination, so you can visit whenever you like.
 Just make sure its seasonal activities line up with your interests!

-Located smack dab in the middle of the Jungfrau region, Wengen is a mecca for skiers (between December and April) with more than 20 lifts and 60 miles of slopes.
+Located smack-dab in the middle of the Jungfrau region, Wengen is a mecca for skiers (between December and April) with more than 20 lifts and 60 miles of slopes.
 So if you like to ski, winter is the season for you!

 But with more than half of the year left to account for, there’s plenty of time to enjoy all of the other awesome things to do in Wengen that this charming Swiss town has to offer.
+Keep reading to find out more about why Wengen is one of the best places to visit in Switzerland!

 The Best Things to Do in Wengen, Switzerland

-Build your own hike.
+Build your own hike

 As an avid hiker in the U.S, I’m used to tripping over rocks and wandering off trail (even for just a second) on most of my hikes.
+So I was shocked when I got to Switzerland and discovered that a lot of their trails were paved.
+Paved!

 Even the ones that weren’t paved were some of the most well maintained trails I have seen in my entire life.
+So, in a lot of ways, the trails were a lot easier than what I was used to.

 However, a well maintained trail with a big elevation change will still kick your butt… just sayin’.

 With that said, build a hike that works for you!
 You’re literally surrounded by spectacular views.
+You can walk in any direction and find enough gorgeous scenery to fill up your camera roll to bursting…. and also find a shortcut on the way back, too.

 You want to hike down to Lauterbrunnen (2 miles) and then take the train back up to cut out the elevation?
 Great!

 Prefer to really get your heart pumping by skipping the cog railway and hiking all the way up to Kleine Scheidegg (5.3 miles roundtrip with 2,805 feet of elevation gain)?
 More power to you!
+The opportunities are endless.

-It’s 3 miles roundtrip with enough elevation to get your blood pumping, but not enough to make you completely hate your decisions.
+While you can go in any direction, a personal favorite of mine is the hike up to Leiterhorn.
+It’s 3 miles roundtrip with enough elevation to get your blood pumping, but not enough to make you completely regret your decisions.

 Plus, once you get to the top, the views overlooking the Lauterbrunnen valley are unmatched!
+It’s also a less popular hike, so it’s a win-win-win.

 Shop ’til you drop.

 Are you really getting the full mountain village experience if you don’t spend any time moseying about the streets and peeking your head into all the cutesy little shops?
+Wengen has just enough to keep you busy for a couple of hours but not too much where you start to feel overwhelmed.

 Buy yourself some delicious Swiss chocolates, a new pair of hiking pants, a little wooden cow, and a classic Swiss sweater.

-Or… If you’re like me, find yourself repeatedly shocked by the high prices (that’s Switzerland for you!), spend more time than you’re proud of staring at the cuckoo clocks, and then settle for a magnet.
+Or… if you’re like me, find yourself repeatedly shocked by the high prices (that’s Switzerland for you!), spend more time than you’re proud of staring at the cuckoo clocks, and then settle for a magnet.
+Nothing wrong with window shopping, right?

 Enjoy the Swiss diet.